 So many of us agonise over getting rid of plants and yet I am so clear it’s easy for me to help them decide - it’s the Marie Kondo principle in action - if it doesn’t spark joy in you, thank it for its contribution and let it go.

-The planting scheme I created has a mix of strong long-lasting elements to offer interest year round, as well as lots of seasonal perennial choices to give a regularly changing picture.
+The planting scheme has a mix of strong long-lasting elements to offer interest year round, as well as lots of seasonal perennial choices to give a regularly changing picture.

-I positioned yew balls regularly along the main path and at the corners of the beds to create structure and offer repetition and create a sense of calm.
+Yew balls are positioned regularly along the main path and at the corners of the beds to create structure and offer repetition and create a sense of calm.
 In the past I’d have used box but the current box moth and blight issues preclude this.
 Yew is slow growing and expensive so we chose small ones that will bulk up over time.

 The lovely mediterranean Spurge (Euphorbia charachias ‘Wulfenii’ offers impact while the delicate Golden Oats grass (Stipa gigantea) adds movement and texture.
 The hardy blue-flowered Leadwort (Ceratostigma plumbaginoides) offers late season interest with its sweet red-edged leaves and vivid blue flowers and Geranium ‘Rozanne’ covers the ground well.